thenbrent/map-cap/readme.txt

 = For Plugin Developers =

+Prior to version 3.1, WordPress did not map meta capbilities for custom post types.
+This plugin offered a way to do that.

-This plugin takes care of mapping meta capabilities for custom post types.
-If you're developing a plugin that uses custom post types, check out the mc_map_meta_cap function to learn how to control capabilities for your custom post type.
+If you're developing a plugin that uses custom post types, WordPress 3.1 and later includes the functionality as explained in the [Capbiltiies](http://codex.wordpress.org/Function_Reference/register_post_type) section of the [Register Post Type](http://codex.wordpress.org/Function_Reference/register_post_type) codex article.

 == Installation ==